-First-time visitors to Time Out Market Boston might be surprised to encounter savory King crab risotto and delicate gremolata dumplings in food hall environs.
-Peter Ungár—one of Boston's most under-the-radar chefs—is the visionary behind these plates; the French-trained chef has won acclaim for Tasting Counter, his hard-to-find foodie destination that has become Somerville’s top-rated, and most in-demand, culinary destination.
+First-time visitors to Time Out Market Boston might be surprised to encounter savory shrimp risotto and delicious duck corn dogs in such buzzy environs.
+Peter Ungár—one of Boston's most under-the-radar chefs—is the genius behind these plates; the French-trained chef has won acclaim for Tasting Counter, his hard-to-find foodie destination that has become Somerville’s top-rated, and most in-demand, culinary destination.
+(Tasting Counter was named 2019's best restaurant in Boston by Boston Magazine.)
 There, all-inclusive dining “tickets” are required to sample the ever-changing assortment of creative, seasonal plates produced by Ungár and his team.
 With his Tasting Counter at Time Out Market Boston, Ungár is helping to democratize the fine dining experience, allowing customers to try just a dish or two, rather than a multi-hundred dollar splurge at the Somerville mothership.

 “When (my wife) Ginhee and I opened the doors of Tasting Counter, our first restaurant, we wanted to create a reimagined fine dining experience for our guests.
 We wanted to remove some of the trappings that made fine dining feel intimidating or stuffy or wildly expensive yet still provide a dining experience that was multi-sensory and unique,” explains Ungár.
 “We also wanted to create a restaurant that supported our “0|50|100” mission (0 carbon, at least 50% ingredients sourced within Massachusetts, 100% natural food and beverages).